 Although audit and evaluation are the subjects of separate policies in the federal government, the management of these functions is closely linked, particularly in small agencies.
-In the interest of efficiency, the PSIC audit committee also has responsibilities related to evaluations carried out under the TB Policy on Results and consequently, is named the Audit and Evaluation Committee (AEC).
+In the interest of efficiency, PSIC’s audit committee is also responsible for evaluation, in accordance with the TB Policy on Results, and is consequently named the Audit and Evaluation Committee (AEC).

 Accountability of the AEC

-The role of the AEC is advisory in nature.
-The sole accountability of the AEC is to the Public Sector Integrity Commissioner of Canada (Commissioner).
-In this regard, members are accountable for the objectivity, quality and timeliness of their advice and for the performance of their contractual responsibilities.
+The AEC’s role is advisory in nature.
+The AEC’s sole accountability is to the Public Sector Integrity Commissioner of Canada (Commissioner).
+In this regard, members are accountable for the objectivity, quality and timeliness of their advice and for the fulfilment of their contractual responsibilities.
 In addition, the AEC conducts an annual self-assessment of its work.

 Responsibilities of the AEC

-- To provide objective advice and recommendations to the Commissioner regarding the sufficiency, quality and results of internal audit engagements related to the adequacy and functioning of the Office’s frameworks and processes for risk management, control and governance;
+- Provide objective advice and recommendations to the Commissioner regarding the sufficiency, quality and results of internal audit engagements related to the adequacy and functioning of PSIC’s frameworks and processes for risk management, control and governance;

 - Values and ethics